Topology of Calorons Re-examined: Concrete Calculation of Topological Character

 which is interpreted as a unit magnetic charge.
-The result is consistent with the ``BPS monopole limit" \eqref{A_i of BPS1} and \eqref{A_0 of BPS1} of the magnetic gauge in the large-scale limit.
-Hence, the FA-part \eqref{FA-part} contribution appears only in the large-scale limit in the magnetic gauge.
+The result is consistent with the BPS monopole limit \eqref{A_i of BPS1} and \eqref{A_0 of BPS1} of the magnetic gauge.
+Hence, the FA-part \eqref{FA-part} contributes only in the large-scale limit in the magnetic gauge.